How to Use and Read Lumetri’s Four Primary Video Scopes

-But we can trust the scopes.
-The scopes never lie.
+You trust your scopes.
+Video scopes never lie.
 They can be quite intimidating, though, if you’ve never learned how to interpret them.
-If you get high blood pressure and a rash from opening the scopes panel in your editing software, this article will cure your scope-o-fobia.
+If you get high blood pressure and a rash from opening the video scopes panel in your editing software, this article will cure your scope-o-fobia.

 We’ll cover the most used scopes—Waveform scopes (RGB, Luma, YC and RGB Parade), the Vector Scopes, and the Histogram—and look at practical uses of all of them.